next-actions/pytest-mh/docs/articles/extending/multihost-utilities.rst

 reverted in topology teardown and so on.
 It is also possible to create different setup scopes inside a test by using a context manager or the ``with`` statement.

-In order to achieve this, they gain context management magic methods :meth:`~pytest_mh.MultihostReentrantUtility.__enter__` and :meth:`~pytest_mh.MultihostReentrantUtility.__exit__`.
+In order to achieve this, :class:`~pytest_mh.MultihostReentrantUtility` gains context management magic methods :meth:`~pytest_mh.MultihostReentrantUtility.__enter__` and :meth:`~pytest_mh.MultihostReentrantUtility.__exit__`.
 The reentrant utilities are setup once and then the enter is called every time a new scope is entered.